-The Whale Shark as a flag for the scientific and educational integration of the Americas and Caribbean for the conservation.
+The Whale Shark as a flag for the scientific and educational integration of the Americas and Caribbean for conservation.

 Please see the link to Workshop Program Details